kcummings/kgrep/README.md

 - **comment=?** This value designates the beginning of a comment.
 Default is "#".

-- **ScannerFS=?** The scanned tokens are "glued" together with the value of this option.
+- **ScannerFS=?** Only used in Scanner mode.
+The scanned tokens are "glued" together with the value of this option.
 Default is "\n".

 - **scope=[first|all]** If set to **first**, the first time a *ReplacementString* is found on the line, no other replacements are applied to that line.
 If set to **all** , as many Replacements as possible will be applied to a line.